 Design agent memory systems with scoped storage, sourced recall, tenant isolation, and durable checkpoints without letting recalled context authorize side effects.

-Learn how to implement validation gates, retries, checkpointed recovery, state reconciliation, loop breakers, and graceful degradation when LLM agents hallucinate, stall, or drift from their tools.
+Learn how to implement validation checks, retries, checkpointed recovery, state reconciliation, loop breakers, and graceful degradation when LLM agents hallucinate, stall, or drift from their tools.

 Master multi-agent orchestration with LangGraph, AutoGen teams, and OpenAI handoffs.
 Learn DAG-style routing, typed shared state, protocol boundaries, and human-in-the-loop controls for reliable AI systems.